IBM-Bluemix-Docs/sap-hana/hana-determine-configuration.md

 ## Boot-only servers
 {: #boot-only}

 By default, {{site.data.keyword.cloud_notm}} {{site.data.keyword.baremetal_short}}s come with high-performance and highly-reliable internal storage based on solid state disks and high-performance RAID adapters.
-For projects with different requirements, such as storage snapshots, and don't have a very high through-put requirement, {{site.data.keyword.cloud_notm}} offers "boot-only servers."
+For projects with different requirements, such as storage snapshots, and that don't have a very high through-put requirement, {{site.data.keyword.cloud_notm}} offers "boot-only servers."

 Boot-only servers have the same configuration as standard {{site.data.keyword.baremetal_short}}s, however, only the boot disks for the operating system is configured.
 The storage required for the SAP file systems - `/usr/sap`, `/hana/shared`, `/hana/data`, and `/hana/log` - is not provided, which means the cost for these servers is significantly reduced.
-To SAP HANA on top of a boot-only server, you have to add {{site.data.keyword.cloud_notm}} storage to the server.
+To run SAP HANA on top of a boot-only server, you have to add {{site.data.keyword.cloud_notm}} storage to the server.

 SAP HANA Tailored Data Center Integration (TDI) requirements must be met to run SAP HANA in production, or in a production-like environment. {{site.data.keyword.filestorage_full_notm}}, based on the Network File System (NFS), has two options - _Endurance_ and _Performance_.
 Endurance storage is a predefined IOPS per GB of storage, for example, 0.25 up to 10 IOPS per GB.
 Performance storage has different ranges of IOPS per GB, depending on the total size of the storage device.